MoonshotLab/SETI/README.md

 ## Scripts
 * `node scripts/cache-followers.js joelongstreeet` - Cache all followers in an abbreviated set for user joelongstreet
+* `node scripts/rate-limit-status` - Determine the rate limit status of your API key

 ## Todo
 * Need to add a date for when influencer started following  - So we can order by date